There are plans to start installing the reactor pressure vessel by the end of the year.

 “Even if the reactor vessel has suffered the slightest bit of damage, we should get rid of it.
 And Russians say that if we reject this one, they will bring another.
 And that’s the end of the story,” Belarusian president Alyaksandr Lukashenka stressed.

-A new reactor vessel for Belarusian NPP was spotted in a transportation accident in December, 2016.
+A new reactor vessel for Belarusian NPP was spotted in a transportation incident in December, 2016.
 According to official information, during the vessel transportation, at the ‘Slaunaye’ station, the reactor vessel for nuclear power plant came in a light contact with a utility pole.

 The NPP first power-generating unit is scheduled for commissioning in 2019, the second one – in 2020.
 The construction of two nuclear reactors is provided in the agreement reached by Belarus and Russia, the reactors being supplied by Atomstroyexport, Russia.